chilliegator/GoL/README.md

 # GoL
 Game Of Life( C code )
-This is simply Game Of Life code.
+This is simple Game Of Life code on C :D